GEOS-DEV/geosPythonPackages/docs/mesh-doctor.rst

 Computes the volumes of all the cells and displays the ones that are below a prescribed threshold.
 Cells with negative volumes will typically be an issue for ``geos`` and should be fixed.

-.. command-output:: mesh-doctor -i random.vtu elementVolumes --help
+.. command-output:: mesh-doctor elementVolumes --help
    :shell:

 ``fixElementsOrderings``